hamzamalik22/Assembly-language/readme.md

 3. Submit a pull request, explaining the purpose of your changes and any relevant details.

 4. Your pull request will be reviewed, and once approved, your changes will be merged into the main repository.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code for educational purposes, personal projects, or any other non-commercial use.

 ## Acknowledgments